rradczewski/ymmv/_posts/2019-03-07-learning-by-testing.md

 > - The action triggered is a simulated button click on the "close"-button.
 I'd assume this is a `.find` call on the mounted component and a `.simulate` call to create a fake click event.
 > - Once that happened, the onCloseSpy should not have been called.
 Makes sense! **I'd trust that the form is still there considering there's no other way to dismiss the form.**

 Going through the test line-by-line might reveal that you still need to make changes to either description or implementation.
-Having it properly reflect what you've been implementing, is a necessary chore to make sure that the test is still useful a few months down the line, so don't call it a day before going over it!
+Having it properly reflect what you've been implementing is a necessary chore in order to make sure that the test is still useful a few months down the line, so don't call it a day before going over it!

 It requires a lot of patience from both you and your mentee, but I have yet to find a more effective teaching method to foster deeper understanding of a requirement.
 Additionally, the test will provide such a rapid feedback loop that you'll find yourself stuck far fewer times than when you were testing your changes manually.
 Whenever you are though, the test will hopefully reveal the culprit much quicker than manual debugging methods.
 If everything goes well, you not only had a very productive pair programming session, but also guided someone on their path towards more awareness and disciplined practice.